Innovative sintering & heat treatment process now ready

 Bringing benefits to the industry

 The benefits with the combined sintering and heat treatment technology are lower total costs as well as better quality and performance as the strength of the sintered components is increased.
-Moreover, there is less distortion of the parts as well as environmental benefits such as energy savings, decreasing CO2 emissions and elimination of oil and chemical disposals.
+Moreover, there is less distortion of the parts as well as energy savings and elimination of oil and chemical .

 – With the new furnace in the PoP Centre we can offer state-of-the-art technology for sintering and hardening of PM parts in pilot scale, says Mats Larsson, Manager PM Components – Process development.
 Our intention is to work closely with customers and end-users to develop attractive PM solutions, both from a cost and functional perspective, and ultimately to help reduce time to market and grow the market for PM parts in high strength applications, with load carrying gears as the main target.